The Prevalence and Impact of Pelvic Floor Problems

 It is common to think that it is normal to have urinary leakage after childbirth or is an inevitable part of ageing, and there is not much we can do about these issues.
 However, pelvic floor problems can significantly impact a person’s quality of life with various added physical and emotional symptoms.

-Ignoring these issues or hoping they will go away on their own can lead to further problems and a decline in overall well-being.
+Ignoring these issues or hoping they will go away on their own can lead to further issues and a decline in overall well-being.
 Addressing pelvic floor problems at the earliest is essential to maintaining the quality of life.

 Pelvic floor problems can include: